Peter Hanrahan

-Peter Hanrahan (born 23 February 1968, in Limerick) was an Irish soccer player during the 1980s and 1990s.
+Peter Hanrahan (born 23 February 1968) was an Irish soccer player during the 1980s and 1990s.
+He was a midfielder or forward who played for UCD, Dundalk, Limerick City and Bohemians during his career in the League of Ireland.

-He was a midfielder or forward who played for UCD, Dundalk, Limerick City, Bohemians during his career in the League of Ireland.
+Career

 Hanrahan began his career at UCD, making his League of Ireland debut at Newcastlewest F.C. on 19 October 1986, and helped them to promotion in 1988–89.
 During his time at UCD he also played for Irish Universities.

 He then moved to his home town club and made his debut for his home club on the opening day of the 1989–90 in a controversial game where the referee was assaulted as the home side lost.